Subaru-PFS/drp_1dpipe/docs/purpose.rst

 Purpose
 -------

-This document presents the architecture and design of every software component of the PFS Data Reduction Pipeline 1D in charge of redshift determination.
+This document presents the architecture and design of each software components of the PFS Data Reduction Pipeline 1D in charge of redshift determination and spectral feature measurement of observed source.

 Scope